michaelyinopen/job-shop-collection-web/src/store/README.md

 Can use `backwardCompose` to functionally compose selectors.

 ### Circular reference
+Tried to reference parent selector from "feature" reducer file, but failed because got undefined.\
-"feature"'s selector will reference parent(root) reducer's seletor functions,\
+~~"feature"'s selector will reference parent(root) reducer's seletor functions,\
 which causes the two reducer files to have circular references with each other.\
-This is intentional and ES6 import can handle it.
+This is intentional and ES6 import can handle it.~~

-Pro:
-- do not need to re-export all (enhanced) selectors in the root store
-- some createSelector will be easier to write

-Con:
-- "feature" unnecessarily knows details of the parent
-- circular dependency
-- (neutral) emphasis the "feature" classification
+### export getFeatureSelectors
+"feature" selectors will be exported using a get{Feature}Selectors, that takes the slice selector to create the completed reducers, and return an object with selector properties.

+The selectors will be re-exported in the `./store/selectors` file.

+TakingThunk isLoading selectors are not exported by `./store/selectors`, because that slice have a fixed location in the root state.